(Image courtesy of Wikimedia commons)

 - Developing a dedicated Phase I Clinical Trails program, which provides a facility for first-in-human studies for patients receiving both FDA approved and experimental drug treatments and currently has 16 first-in-human phase I trials open.

-On Wednesday, November 9th 2016, Biotechnology Calendar Inc. will host the 17th annual BioResearch Product Faire™ at UAB.
+In September, Biotechnology Calendar Inc. will host the annual Birmingham BioResearch Product Faire™ Event on the UAB campus.
 This gives researchers the opportunity to meet face to face with laboratory equipment suppliers to discuss their needs and see demonstrations of the latest in research products.
 Science professionals attend for free.
 Lab suppliers who wish to take advantage of this opportunity should call (530) 272-6675 or click the link below for more information.